Learn why SEO and content marketing work better together.

 As wild as it seems, Westworld has much in common with two of my favorite topics: search engine optimization (SEO) and content marketing.

 Like search engines, Westworld’s android hosts develop the capacity to think for themselves with less need for human intervention over time.
 Like content marketing, the narratives written by Westworld’s visionary founder lure humans and AIs alike into a sophisticated web of storytelling neither can resist.
 If that doesn’t describe amazing content, what does?

-So what, exactly, is SEO?“SEO” describes a wide variety of methods used to improve search engine rankings and increase website traffic.
+“SEO” describes a wide variety of methods used to improve search engine rankings and increase website traffic.
 Though it can involve any number of technical tactics, two of its main drivers – keywords and backlinks – happen to be essential in great content.
 This is why SEO and content marketing should act as two parts of the same whole.

-Why keywords matter to SEOKeywords tell search engines what your web page is all about, so the search engines can provide the best and most relevant results.
+Keywords tell search engines what your web page is all about, so the search engines can provide the best and most relevant results.
 For example, a prospective college student might Google the term “adult learning” to find popular courses.
-A school that practices on-page SEO and optimizes one of its web pages for the term “adult learning” is more likely to be found by that student than a school that optimized for the term “professional development.”
+A school that practices on-page SEO and optimizes one of its web pages for the term “adult learning” is more likely to be discovered by that student than a school that optimizes for the term “professional development.”

 Though they play a big role in search engine optimization, keywords only tell part of your story.
 After all, anyone can write an article stuffed with keywords.
 In fact, in the early days of the Internet, “keyword stuffing” was a major problem.
-Websites often published pages packed with them to get to the top of search engine results.
+Websites often published pages jam-packed with keywords to get to the top of search engine results.
 Bad user experiences ensued.
 Not unlike Maeve, Westworld’s favorite enlightened barmaid, search engines uncovered the truth and tweaked their own algorithms to combat manipulative practices (chiefly, they began to assign greater importance to backlinks).

-Why backlinks matter to SEOBacklinks are incoming links from other websites.
+Backlinks are incoming links from other websites.
 The more relevant, high-quality backlinks your web page collects, the more valuable it is in the eyes of a search engine, and the higher your rankings.
 Think of them as votes of confidence from the Internet.

-Where SEO and content marketing meetLuckily for you, the combination of relevant keywords and quality backlinks are the two parts of SEO most easily (and earnestly) addressed by great content.
+Luckily for you, the combination of relevant keywords and quality backlinks are the two parts of SEO most easily (and earnestly) addressed by great content.
 When you publish great content – whether it’s a blog, article, or SEO-friendly PDF – SEO is almost inherent.